farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 ### getSigner

-Returns an active signer message given an fid and the public key of the signer.
+Returns an active signer message given a fid and the public key of the signer.

 #### Usage